TheChernoCommunity/UmikoBot/README.md

 This file makes temporary folders and files to facilitate the setup.
 It also makes sure you have `premake5` to generate the project files and that the submodules are initialized and cloned (helpful for those who forgot to clone with `--recurse-submodules`).

 On Windows it will ask you for the paths of the **x86** and **x64** versions of Qt and OpenSSL.
-You don't need both of the versions; you can just specify one and later on build for that specific platform.
+You don't need both of the versions; you can just specify one and only build for that specific platform.

 > Make sure you use forward slashes instead of the backslashes.